This post may contain affiliate links. Please see my disclosure policy for details.

 Another spectacular spot you can visit in the area is Marazion, pronounced Maraz-eye-un’, that is the home of St Michael’s Mount tidal island!

-It’s a hive of myth’s, magic and mystery and has one of the most colourful history of any tidal island in England from 495AD.
+It’s a hive of myth’s, magic and mystery and has one of the most colourful histories of any tidal island in England from 495AD.

 The mount has a small harbour, village, gardens and the imposing St Michael’s Castle on the top.